Sequential estimation of Spearman rank correlation using Hermite series estimators: Background

-where $\bar{X}=\frac{1}{n}\sum_{i=1}^{n} \mathbf{x}_{i}$ and $\bar{Y}=\frac{1}{n}\sum_{i=1}^{n} \mathbf{y}_{i}$ are sample means.
-The Pearson product-moment correlation coefficient is a measure of the linear association between $x$ and $y$.
-It is invariant under separate changes in scale and location in $x$ and $y$.
-The value of the coefficient ranges between -1 and 1.
-If $x$ and $y$ are independent, $\rho(x,y) =0$.
-The converse is not true in general, however.
-A notable exception is where $f(x,y)$ is a bivariate normal distribution, in which case $\rho(x,y)=0$ does imply independence.
-Thus, $\rho(x,y)$ is a particularly suitable measure of association for the bivariate normal distribution but potentially less so in the case of other distributions.
-One shortcoming of the Pearson product-moment correlation coefficient is that it is not invariant under all order-preserving transformations of $x$ and $y$.
-In addition, its usage is only justified for linear relationships between $x$ and $y$.
-Finally, the sample estimator for $\hat{\rho}(x,y)$ is sensitive to outliers and thus not robust.

-Nonparametric measures of concordance (association) that are appropriate when the relationship between $x$ and $y$ is not necessarily linear but rather monotonic are Spearman's rank correlation coefficient and Kendall's rank correlation coefficient.
-These nonparametric correlation coefficients are based on the ranks of the variables $x$ and $y$ as opposed to their actual values and as such are manifestly invariant to all order preserving transformations.
-In addition, the estimators for these correlation coefficients are not as sensitive to outliers and are therefore more robust measures of association \cite{croux2010influence}.
-Finally these nonparametric correlation coefficients satisfy a set of criteria for good relative measures of association between two random variables as defined in \cite{gibbons2010nonparametric}.
-In this article we focus our attention on the most popular measure of nonparametric correlation, namely Spearman's rank correlation coefficient.
-Suppose we have a sample of $n$ observations drawn from a continuous bivariate probability distribution, $F(x,y)$, with probability density function $f(x,y)$, i.e. $(\mathbf{x}_{i}$,$\mathbf{y}_{i}) \sim f(x,y)$.
-The Spearman's rank correlation coefficient is defined as the sample Pearson product-moment correlation of the ranks of the observations, $(r_{i}$,$s_{i}), \, i=1\dots n$,
+In this article we focus our attention on the most popular measure of nonparametric correlation, namely the Spearman rank correlation coefficient.
+Suppose we have a sample of $n$ observations drawn from a continuous bivariate probability distribution, $F(x,y)$, with probability density function $f(x,y)$, i.e., $(\mathbf{x}_{i}$,$\mathbf{y}_{i}) \sim f(x,y)$.
+The Spearman rank correlation coefficient is defined as the sample Pearson product-moment correlation of the ranks of the observations, $(r_{i}$,$s_{i}), \, i \in \{1,\dots, n\}$,

-where $\bar{R}=\frac{1}{n}\sum_{i=1}^{n} r_{i}$ and $\bar{S}=\frac{1}{n} \sum_{i=1}^{n} s_{i}$ are the sample means of the ranks.
+where $\bar{R}=(1/n)\sum_{i=1}^{n} r_{i}$ and $\bar{S}=(1/n)\sum_{i=1}^{n} s_{i}$ are the sample means of the ranks.
 The coefficient $R$ does not directly have a population analog.
 This is due to the fact that if we assume the marginal distributions of the random variables are continuous, the values which the random variables can take cannot be enumerated and ranked.
-However, we can define a constant which is a natural estimand as the sample size, $n \to \infty$.
+However, we can define a constant which is a natural estimand as the sample size, $n \to \infty$, namely the grade correlation, $\rho(F^{(1)}(X), F^{(2)}(Y)),$ where $F^{(1)}(X), F^{(2)}(Y)$ are the marginal cumulative distribution functions and $\rho(x,y)$ is the Pearson product-moment correlation.
+In particular, \eqref{spearmanRank} is a Fisher consistent estimator of the grade correlation.
+We can also define the grade correlation as the constant for which $R$ is an unbiased estimator in large samples \cite{gibbons2010nonparametric},